3mdeb/blog.3mdeb.com/source/_posts/2016-11-27-cryptoauth-openssl-engine-and-ecc508a.markdown

 Bus 003 Device 010: ID 04d8:0f30 Microchip Technology, Inc.
 ```

-Then running Wireshark on `/dev/usbmon3` should show you flying URBs
+Then running Wireshark on `/dev/usbmon3` should show you flying URBs.
+Analyzing
+this traffic should help in developing `Atmel Secure Provisioning Utilies` and
+`Atmel Secure Provisioning Server` for Linux and other platforms.
+Legal
+aftermath should be taken into consideration, but AFAIK 2 main points for
+reversing USB and TCP/IP communication between provisioning client, server and
+USB Root/Signer module are:

+* there is not Linux/Mac implementation of this application, so user is forced
+  to use Windows
+* exact communication is not described and it may be implemented in insecure
+  manner (ie. it may contain communication with outside server), so reasonable
+  researcher should check if solution sold is good for his/her use

 ### AT88CKECCROOT